 Explore High Plains

-In 1982 the State of Kansas purchased approximately twenty-three acres of the original Cottonwood Ranch.
-Today the Kansas State Historical Society administers the property as one of the state's best preserved historic sites which is also listed on the National Register of Historic Places, KS Historic Ranches
+State Historic Site In 1982 the State of Kansas purchased approximately twenty-three acres of the original Cottonwood Ranch.
+Today the Kansas State Historical Society administers the property as one of the state's best preserved historic sites.
+In the late 1800Morland, KS Pioneer History